DavAug/chi/docs/source/getting_started/quick_overview.rst

 data-generating parameters to being the effective set of parameter values that capture the most about the data-generating process within the limitations of the model approximation.
-Here, the maximum likelihood estimates can analogously differ significantly from the sought after data-generating parameters.
+Here, the maximum likelihood estimates can analogously differ substantially from the sought after data-generating parameters.

 In chi the uncertainty of parameter estimates can be estimated using Bayesian inference.
 In Bayesian inference Bayes' rule is used to define a distribution